 “Through God’s grace, His blessing and His guidance we have the great church of which we are members.”

-“We pray as we move into the future we will continue in this same spirit of loyal devotion and dedicated service, as the inspired leadership of our 66 ministers and the thousands of dedicated lay persons have done for the past 143 years (now 147), and that we will continue to seek God’s guidance and blessing through all the years to come.”
+“We pray as we move into the future we will continue in this same spirit of loyal devotion and dedicated service, as the inspired leadership of our 66 ministers and the thousands of dedicated lay persons have done for the past 143 years (at the time of writing, now 180), and that we will continue to seek God’s guidance and blessing through all the years to come.”